OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Multiple pound weight system easily controls your buoyancy

-- Ballistic bladder is reliable
+- The ballistic bladder is reliable

 - Multiple pockets and D-rings for organizing gear